49handyman/EquihashNompPool/README.md

 [Update 4-14-2021]

+Thanks to the Knomp code i got z_addresses working in authorization, and payments -- I hope.

 Added POSIX module and testing usage with root.
 I was having problems with rejected blocks and found my system lagging, and not responding as fast as it should.
 After disabling all the unused services and background processes I resolved the issue.

 Testing the system with only Pirate chain full node wallet running to decrease RPC  response times